Blackbox Inference of Context Free Grammars -- Verification

 -

 Precision (P): The percentage of inputs that were generated by the synthesized grammar that were accepted by the blackbox.
-That is, synthesized grammar acts as a producer.
+That is, the synthesized grammar acts as a producer.

 -